LubovFedoseeva/Learning/README.md

 # Learning
-This is directory with some modules on learning on KarpovCourses.
+This is the directory with some modules on learning on KarpovCourses.

 The modules are:
 - Python
 - Advanced python